 With rotors turning furiously, the pilot attempted to take off once more.
 Finally, after kicking all but four ARVN soldiers from the skids, the aircraft gained some altitude, only to go into a 45-degree plummet toward the earth.
 At tree-top level, the now-smoking helicopter pulled out of the steep dive and picked up speed.
 As they skimmed south over the My Chanh River, the Marines discovered that they had been rescued by FRAC's Brigadier General Thomas W. Bowen, Jr., USA.
 Bowen, who had been flying in the area, had otdered his pilot to make the courageous rescue attempt.
-Six Marines, one civilian, and four ARVN soldiers had literally been plucked from imminent capture or death.
+Six Marines, one civilian, and four ARVN soldiers had literally been plucked from imminent capture or death.34 rine engineers attempted to render the bridge impassable.
+With only a limited amount of explosives, they set off a charge under the center span, but succeeded only in destroying a few wooden cross members and dislodging others.
+Realizing that this easily could be repaired by the enemy.
+Major Price had the engineers siphon fuel from the tanks of their vehicles.
+Forming a "bucket brigade" with the engineers, using their helmets to hold the fuel, they soaked the wooden road bed and supports in gasoline and diesel fuel.
+Major Price set the bridge on fire with signal flares.
+The smoke from the fire lasted for days as a beacon along OL-1 for attack aircraft.
+Commented Sheridan, "although not as spectacular as our friend John Ripley's Dong Ha Bridge, it nevertheless had the same result."
+Chung's VNMC Brigade 369 held the key terrain and he stated "No Communist will ctoss the rivet and live."
+Prisoners captured that day confessed to being surprised by the resistance they met; they had been told the road to Hue City was open.36

 After a desperate march south, most of VNMC Brigade 147 eventually straggled into the lines of VNMC Brigade 369.
-Once across the My Chanh River, VNMC Brigade 147 reassembled at the Hue Citadel to regroup once more.
-35 As the day ended, the flood of tefugees across the bridges became a trickle and oncoming units were directed to cross along the coast to the east.
+Once across the My Chanh River, VNMC Brigade 147 reassembled at the Hue Citadel to regroup once more.35 As the day ended, the flood of tefugees across the bridges became a trickle and oncoming units were directed to cross along the coast to the east.